agnostack/docker-magento2/README.md

 ## Installation

 ### Modify settings in Docker Desktop
-- Resources > ADVANCDED: Increase Memory to ~8GB
+- Resources > ADVANCED: Increase Memory to ~8GB
-- Resources > FILE SHARING: Add a new path for `/home`

 ### Modify vHosts
 add a new entry in /etc/hosts